 Need to Know

+Most youth employment programs are in the summer.
+The application however may start from January, about 6 months before the program begins.
 Before starting to submit a SYEP, you need to consider these factors:

 - Due to limited space, most programs have strict application processing deadlines that must be met to secure a place.
 You must register early because the program is first come, first served.